Vegetable Egg Bake with Peppers, Tomatoes, and Feta

 - salt and fresh ground black pepper

-Can you make this recipe with fresh chopped tomatoes?
+Can you make the Vegetable Egg Bake with fresh chopped tomatoes?

 If you have lots of garden tomatoes, you can definitely make this recipe with a cup of fresh-chopped tomatoes instead of cherry tomatoes.
 I’d cut the tomatoes and drain them in a colander before you roast them.